How to Build Websites for Content Creators

 2. Media kit

 Content creators send media kits to potential brand partners before signing a final contract.
 A standard media kit includes audience demographics, follower counts, special partnerships and events, photos and videos, and rates.
-You can include this kit on your client’s website so it’s readily available for prospective collaborators.
+Include this kit on your client’s website so it’s readily available for prospective collaborators.
 Or, if your client prefers to keep these details private, you can password protect this page to prevent it from being publicly accessible.
 From there, your client can share the password with intended parties.

 3. Press coverage